snipsnipsnip/ghostbird/doc/building.md

 - Building with `ext/manifest.json` should produce identical results to one from CI in terms of file names and their contents.
 - However, they will have different timestamps and file order, meaning Ghostbird builds are not strictly reproducible.
-- It would be possible to wipe `mtime`s to produce strictly identical zips, but this was considered pointless as AMO repackages the zip when signing the add-on anyway.
+- It would be possible to wipe `mtime`s to produce strictly identical zips, but this was considered pointless as ~~AMO repackages the zip when signing the add-on anyway.~~ **Edit:** It turns out Firefox add-ons are repackaged while Thunderbird add-ons are not, so there may be a point to this after all.
+PRs welcome.
 - See [the issue page for the `web-ext` tool](https://github.com/mozilla/web-ext/issues/2381#issuecomment-1075667618) for details.